 Melatonin can also affect people differently, so it may take some time to determine the dose of melatonin that works best for you and has the fewest side effects.
 If you're unsure of how much you should take, it's always best to talk with your primary physician or consult with an experienced sleep doctor who can help you use melatonin safely and avoid overdose.

-Contrary to popular belief, melatonin, despite its advantages, is not suitable for everyone.
+What she means is contrary to popular belief, melatonin, despite its advantages, is not suitable for everyone.
 Particularly, children, adolescents, and women who are either pregnant or nursing, should abstain from its use.
 This precaution arises from possible detrimental impacts on developing bodies and unborn babies.
 Therefore, understanding the ideal demographics for melatonin consumption is crucial to avoid potential mishaps, especially considering the long-term effects of melatonin use in these populations.

 While melatonin may seem like a coveted sleep aid for restless young insomniacs, its use for children and adolescents is not without risk.
 The use of melatonin in children requires careful consideration, as hormonal fluctuations inherent in these years could potentially be disrupted by melatonin supplement use, as documented in systematic reviews on melatonin and sleep in children.